FlorentMetz/FlorentMetz.github.io/_posts/2015-07-25-here-goes-nothing.markdown

 layout: post
 title:  "Here goes nothing!"
 date:   2015-07-25 16:00:43
+excerpt: Hello everybody (well, at least you reader)!
 categories: git jekyll blog
 meta: Yet another development blog on the Internet...
 ---
-Hello everybody (well, at least you reader),

 I have setup this dev' blog so I can keep track of things I learn every now and then.
 But instead of keeping it to myself, I thought I could actually share it with other developers.